Regulate (song): Background

 Warren had bought a stack of vinyl records for $250 from a poor man he felt bad for outside of a Roscoe's in Hollywood.
-Among them was Michael McDonald's I Keep Forgettin’, a song he recalled from his stepmother and father's gatherings in North Long Beach.
-Warren decided to sample a four bar loop from the track for Regulate.
+Among them was Michael McDonald's "I Keep Forgettin'", a song he recalled from his stepmother and father's gatherings in North Long Beach.
+Warren decided to sample a four bar loop from the track for "Regulate".

-At the time, Warren was living in a dingy apartment which had no furniture and dog stools on the floor.
+At the time, Warren was living in a dingy apartment which had no furniture and dog feces on the floor.
 It was located by Long Beach Boulevard and San Antonio Drive in North Long Beach.
 His setup included recording equipment in the bedroom and a vocal booth in the bathroom and closet.
 His gear consisted of a Numark mixer, Technics 1200 turntables and an Akai MPC 60.

-While watching Young Guns, Warren was inspired by the line “Regulators: We regulate any stealing of this property, and we’re damn good, too”.
+While watching Young Guns, Warren was inspired by the line "Regulators: We regulate any stealing of this property, and we're damn good, too".
 He resonated with the term "regulate" which he and his crew frequently used.
-Together with his engineer, Greg Geitzenauer, Warren rented the film on VHS and recorded the sample using ADAT, a brand new S-VHS-based digital recording technology at the time, allowing them to record the sample at home for cheap.
+Together with his engineer, Greg Geitzenauer, Warren rented the film on VHS and recorded the sample using ADAT, a brand new S-VHS-based digital recording technology at the time, allowing them to affordably record the sample.
 Warren used his label advance to purchase a multi-track home studio rig.
 Geitzenauer went to Guitar Center to get a console, microphone preamps, speaker monitors, the ADATs, and cabling and set up all the gear in the apartment.
 The ADAT and VCR was then plugged with quarter-inch to RCA adapters into the MPC 60 sequencer to sample the line.

 Warren also whistled a riff from Bob James' 1981 funk-jazz fusion album Sign of the Times.
-Geitzenauer added keyboards with a string sound derived from a Yamaha SY77, the riff was in the style of a Hammond organ at the end of every fourth bar.
+Geitzenauer added keyboards with a string sound derived from a Yamaha SY77; the riff was in the style of a Hammond organ at the end of every fourth bar.
 A Minimoog-type sound was used during the Young Guns dialogue, this was one of the last parts added to the song.